fused-effects/fused-effects-exceptions/README.md

     `catch` (\(_ :: IOException) -> pure ()))
 ```

 Though the `put @Char 'z'` statement is evaluated, its effect is ultimately discarded; the result of executing the above is `'a'`.
-If this behavior is a concern, a `Control.Carrier.State.IORef` carrier is provided, which fixes this issue given access to a `MonadIO` constraint.
-If it is not a concern (such as if the cleanup block is only run for its effects in `IO`), then the `StateC` carriers from `fused-effects` will suffice.
-For more information about the issues associated with this approach, consult Alexis King's excellent [Demystifying `MonadBaseControl`](https://lexi-lambda.github.io/blog/2019/09/07/demystifying-monadbasecontrol/).
+If this behavior is a concern, use the `Control.Carrier.State.IORef` carrier from `fused-effects` itself.

 Prior versions of this package provided a `Catch` effect; this has been excised in favor of the more-general `Control.Effect.Exception`, which provides more functionality without requiring any additional carriers beyond a `Lift IO` effect.